-The SMF may request the UPF to measure and report the clock drift between the TSN time and 5GS time for one or more TSN working domains (see clause 5.27.2 of 3GPP TS 23.501 [28]), by provisioning one or more Clock Drift Control Information IE(s) in a PFCP Association Setup Request or a PFCP Association Update Request, with the following information:
+The SMF may request the UPF to measure and report the clock drift between the external time and 5GS time for one or more external working domains (see clause 5.27.2.4 of 3GPP TS 23.501 [28]), by provisioning one or more Clock Drift Control Information IE(s) in a PFCP Association Setup Request or a PFCP Association Update Request, with the following information:

-- TSN Time Domain Number(s), identifying the TSN working time domain(s), e.g. PTP (Precision Time Protocol) "domainNumber", for which clock drift needs to be measured and reported (see clause 5.27.1.3 of 3GPP TS 23.501 [28]);
+- Time Domain Number(s), identifying the working time domain(s), e.g. PTP (Precision Time Protocol) "domainNumber", for which clock drift needs to be measured and reported;

 - the requested Clock Drift Information, indicating a request to report when the Time Offset Reporting Threshold is exceeded and/or when the cumulative RateRatio Reporting Thresholds is exceeded;

-- the Time offset reporting threshold (i.e. the maximum time offset between the TSN time and 5G system time), if Time Offset Reporting is requested;
+- the Time offset reporting threshold (i.e. the maximum time offset between the external time and 5G system time), if Time Offset Reporting is requested;

 - the Cumulative rateRatio measurement threshold (i.e. related to cumulative rateRatio calculated at NW-TT)), if Cumulative RateRatio Reporting is requested.

-If so requested, when detecting either of the clock drift offset triggers exceeding the defined threshold, the UPF shall send a PFCP Node Report Request to the SMF, including one or more Clock Drift Reports, with the corresponding TSN Time Domain Number(s) and measurement information.
+If so requested, when detecting either of the clock drift offset triggers exceeding the defined threshold, the UPF shall send a PFCP Node Report Request to the SMF, including one or more Clock Drift Reports, with the corresponding Time Domain Number(s) and measurement information.